Back to Blog

 SEO

-For business websites where Google rankings matter, Next.js has a significant advantage.
+For business websites where organic traffic and AI Overview visibility matter, Next.js has a significant structural advantage.

 Performance